boschglobal/embedded-linux/docs/agenda.md

 ## Conference agenda

+The conference will take place on Thursday, July 13.

 - 10:00 - 10:15 **Opening and welcome** (booth ready but not active)
 - 10:15 - 11:00 **Key notes** (10 to 15 minutes in length)
 - 11:00 - 14:30 **Market Place**